 When radiant red cranberries percolate to the surface of a flooded bog, it is quite a sight.
 When bogs are flooded using a sprinkler irrigation system, naturally buoyant cranberries wriggle themselves loose from their vines and pop to the surface.
 Wind propels the berries toward one corner of the bog, and a boom is used to corral the cranberries toward a pump truck or conveyor system on shore.

 You don't have to be on a guided tour to observe wet cranberry harvesting if you happen upon it: Just be respectful of private property, stay out of the bogs and don't ever pick cranberries without permission.
 After all, these are working farms: not tourist attractions.
-Rocky Maple Bogs in Wareham is worth a drive-by if you're hoping to stumble upon a scene like this during cranberry season.
+Rocky Maple Bogs (18 North Carver Road, Wareham, MA) is worth a drive-by if you're hoping to stumble upon a scene like this during cranberry season.

 The cranberry beaters, sometimes called "eggbeaters," you may get to see in action don't actually pluck cranberries.
 Their paddle wheels agitate the water, coaxing reluctant cranberries to release from the vine.
 Once a bog is flooded, cranberry harvesters must work against the clock to get their product out of the bog and off to the processing plant before berries spoil.